-It’s common to use home equity loans for home improvement projects because you reinvest in your property.
+It’s common to use home equity loans for home improvement projects because you're reinvesting in your property.
 But if you don’t need a significant amount, a personal loan for home improvements may be less expensive and easier to apply for.

-When you need to buy something that you don’t have cash for, a personal loan could solve your need.
-Taking on debt is always risky, so only borrow for things that are genuine needs or that will improve your finances.
+When you need to buy something big or expensive that you don’t have the cash for, a personal loan could solve your need.

 Invest in Yourself

 Personal loans may be able to provide funding when you start a business or need to learn new skills for your career.
 However, some lenders limit how you can use loan proceeds.
-For example, some personal loans aren’t designed to pay for higher education expenses.
+For example, some personal loans don't permit you to use them to pay for higher education expenses.

 Ideally, you have emergency savings available for life’s surprises.
 But sometimes there are no options besides borrowing.
-For example, when you face medical expenses or you need safe transportation to keep earning income, a personal loan may make sense.
+If you're facing steep medical expenses or you need safe transportation to keep earning income, a personal loan may be an option that makes sense.